‘Don’t get emotional.’

 According to Sheila, we should embrace erotic movement on a more regular basis if we want to learn how to express feelings healthily.

-What Is Erotic Movement And Why Should I Try It?
+What Is Erotic Movement and Why Should You Try It?

 Erotic movement is the act of moving the body sensually.
 It is often spontaneous, pleasurable, artistic, and sexual.
 Erotic, sensual movement is a great way to allow emotions to run through us as we learn to express our feelings physically.